DOWNLOADABLE PDF AVAILABLE SOON

-The fourth edition of the Dhaka Art Summit, which will be held from February 2 to 10, 2018, at its traditional venue, the Bangladesh Shilpakala Academy, in collaboration with the Ministry of Cultural Affairs, People’s Republic of Bangladesh.
+The fifth edition of the Dhaka Art Summit will be held from February 7 – 15, 2020 at the Bangladesh Shilpakala Academy.

 14/3 Segunbagicha, Segun Bagicha Rd, Dhaka, Bangladesh

 The Hazrat Shahjalal International Airport is approximately 17km from the Bangladesh Shilpakala Academy and is served by numerous international and domestic airlines.
 Flight options from most international destinations are easily searchable through popular travel sites and travel search engines.

 The Bangladeshi Government provides a visa-on-arrival (VOA) service for citizens of the following countries: